entisys360/git-template/README.sample.md

 ## Style guide

 Link to main style guide.
-Explain any code style changes and show how to validate.
+Explain any code style changes specific to this repository and show how to validate.

 ## Quick command reference / API reference